tommywong-dev/tommywong-dev/README.md

 # 👋 tommywong-dev

 Hi, this is Tommy Wong.
-Self-taught, got app development intern before university, promoted as Senior in 2 years, and built a startup company, all happened before finishing his sophomore.
+Self-taught, got an app development intern before enrolling university, promoted as Senior in 2 years, and built a startup company, all happened before finishing his sophomore year.
 He mainly build web and mobile apps.
 Although he is a frontend heavy full-stack developer, he has strong sense of business logic and problem solving capability which is proven by his company and client.

 ## Languages